Starting an LLC in Florida in 8 Steps

 As we mentioned briefly above, Florida is one of a small handful of states that doesn’t charge a state income tax.
 This means that owners of a Florida LLC don’t have to pay any state income taxes on their share of the business’s profits.
 This can be a big advantage for those forming an LLC in Florida.

 The state of Florida does require LLCs to e-file an annual report.
 The purpose of the annual report is to update the business information on file with the Division of Corporations.
 The report is due between January 1 and May 1 of each year to avoid late fees.
 If not filed by the third Friday in September, your LLC could lose the authority to operate in Florida.
 The report should be accompanied by a filing fee, which is currently $138.75.

-Benefits and Drawbacks of Forming an LLC in Florida
+Pros and Cons of Forming an LLC in Florida

 If you’re reading up on how to form an LLC in Florida, you should evaluate whether this model is right for you.
-There are both advantages and disadvantages to creating an LLC in Florida.
-LLCs are small-business-friendly because they are relatively easy and inexpensive to form and maintain, especially when compared to corporations.
-However, there are also drawbacks you should consider.
+There are both advantages and disadvantages to creating an LLC in Florida, so you’ll want to make sure this business entity is right for you before you proceed.

 - Members of an LLC aren’t personally liable for business debts and lawsuits